Harmful Bees Vs. Beneficial Bees

 Even Beneficial Bees Can Become A Problem

-If you have noticed a bees' nest in or near your home, the experts here at Quik-Kill can help.
+If you have noticed a bees' nest in or near your Rock Island, IL home, the experts here at Quik-Kill can help.
 Our trained service technicians possess the equipment and experience necessary to safely and effectively eliminate the threat.
-Reach out to us today for immediate assistance.
+Contact us today for immediate assistance.